 Oracle

-Oracle is a Relational Database Management System (RDBMS) developed by Larry Ellison and his team in 1977.
-It is now part of the Oracle Corporation.
-It is a multi-model database supporting SQL (relational) and NoSQL (non-relational) data models.
-It is a good choice for Python as it offers high performance, easier scalability, and availability.
+Oracle, a Relational Database Management System (RDBMS), was developed by Larry Ellison and his team in 1977 and is now part of Oracle Corporation.
+This multi-model database supports both SQL (relational) and NoSQL (non-relational) data models.
+It’s a great fit for Python due to its high performance, scalability, and availability.